zhujun98/recastx/README.md

-Besides various new features, the performance of the reconstruction pipeline has been heavily optimized and it currently reaches more than 3 GB/s (raw data) on our testing GPU node.
+Besides various new features, the performance of the reconstruction pipeline has been heavily optimized and it currently reaches more than 3 GB/s (raw data) on a middle-end GPU node.
 In addition, a modern GUI has been developed to offer better visualization of the 3D data and more flexible control of the reconstruction pipeline.

 **References**